-While Oga’s Cantina is closed, you can bring Oga’s Cantina to you!
+In case you can’t get to Oga’s Cantina soon, you can bring Oga’s Cantina to you!
 Enjoy these fun and unique cocktail recipes inspired by Star Wars: Galaxy’s Edge at Disneyland and Walt Disney World.

 Like many of you, I am missing Disneyland a lot.
-Since I don’t know when I’ll be back, I decided to experiment with recreating some of the Star Wars: Galaxy’s Edge unique drinks at home.
+Until they release new Annual Pass options, I decided to experiment with recreating some of the Star Wars: Galaxy’s Edge unique drinks at home.
 And I’m pretty happy with how they turned out!

 The thing that makes visiting Oga’s Cantina so much fun are the really unique flavors in the drinks.
 After doing a bit of research, it seems like I’ve cracked the code for an Oga’s Cantina inspired cocktail:

 Citrus infused alcohol + unique juices and syrups + fun garnish

 That’s really all you need!
 I had a lot of fun trying to recreate these cocktails and while they are not *exact* copies of the Star Wars: Galaxy’s Edge drinks, they are still delicious and satisfying.
 Like having a little piece of Disneyland in my kitchen.

 I hope you enjoy these Star Wars themed cocktail ideas and they inspire to you to experiment at home!

 This article contains affiliate links, which means I may earn a commission if you make a purchase.